spatialnetworks/fulcrum-guide-to-data-collection/introduction.md

 - Best practices for designing your survey
 - Tips for field data collection
 - A glossary of common data collection, mapping, and analysis terms
-- Some great offers from Fulcrum and our partners

 **Who Is This Guide For?**